It’s taken only 24 hours, but Trump’s fairytale Middle East peace seems doomed

 It seems it is even impossible to get through this simple and tiny starting point in the galling – even Herculean – task of trying to find a fair, just, and crucially practicable peace agreement for Israel and Palestine.
 A Gordian knot of a problem people have been striving to resolve for literally generations.

-And so yesterday, as the Facebook notification popped up, presenting a weird time-lapse coincidence of two post-war Gaza summits occurring exactly eleven years apart, I realised Israel, Palestine, and the wider region will remain trapped in a dystopian ever-violent Groundhog Day.
+And so yesterday, as the Facebook notification popped up, presenting a weird time-lapse coincidence of two post-war Gaza summits occurring exactly 11 years apart, I realised Israel, Palestine, and the wider region will remain trapped in a dystopian, ever-violent Groundhog Day.

 That is, until there is an honest international commitment to addressing head-on the fundamental questions and problems that have gone unaddressed for generations.